 During the fourth quarter of 2023, we initiated a restructuring plan to increase efficiencies across the organization and incurred approximately \$14.0 million in restructuring expenses, of which \$5.3 million remained unpaid and were included in Accrued liabilities as of December 31, 2023.
-As of September 30, 2024, substantially all restructuring activities initiated in the fourth quarter of 2023 were complete.
+During the first quarter of 2024, we reduced our December 31, 2023 restructuring liability by approximately \$3.9 million, primarily due to cash payments.
+As of March 31, 2024, we had a remaining balance of \$1.4 million recorded in Accrued liabilities.